Michael-Cowie/Notes/Web/CSS/the_box_model.md

 # The Alternative CSS Box Model

 In the alternative box model, any width is the **width of the visible box on the page**.
-The content area width is that width minus the width for the padding and border.
+The content area width is that width minus the width for the `padding` and `border`.
 No need to add up the border and padding to get the real size of the box.

 To turn on the alternative model for an element, set `box-sizing: border-box` on it.